darian-heede/pi-arch-setup/README.md

 ### Write os to sd card

 The version of arch linux used here is [arch linux ARM][2], an ARM optimized port of the official [arch linux][3] distribution.
-Download the distribution and write it to the sd card:
+Download the distribution and write it to the sd card

 ```bash
 wget http://os.archlinuxarm.org/os/ArchLinuxARM-rpi-2-latest.tar.gz